Welcome to Year Five and Mrs Clarke!

 Our science topic this term is 'All living things and their habitats'.
 We will be observing and comparing the life cycles of plants and animals in their local environment with other plants and animals around the world (in the giant rainforests, the enormous oceans, in vast desert areas and even in prehistoric times).We will describe the differences in the life cycles of a mammal, and amphibian, an insect and a bird.

 Art and Design

 Art and design is a passion of mine, and I try to integrate as many creative opportunities for the children as possible.
-One of our key projects this term, will be painting space themed pictures in the style of the famous artist Peter Thorpe, using abstract art backgrounds and space features in the foregrounds.
+This term, we will focus upon the work of the British contemporary street artist, Banksy.

 Each week the children take part in a focused guided reading session with the class teacher.
 We will work together in this session to read extracts of text and develop our deduction and inference skills through specific and targeted questions.
 A follow-up activity will take place the next day to consolidate the children's learning.